-- One of the classic examples of inappropriate inheritance is making a stack a subclass of vector. - In this case I use a simplified form of stack:
+One of the classic examples of inappropriate inheritance is making a stack a subclass of vector.
+Java I. I does this in its utilities (naughty boys!), but in this case I use a simplified form of stack:

-Looking at the users of the class, I realize that clients do only four things with stack: push, pop, size, and isEmpty.
+Looking at the users of the class, I realize that clients do only four things with stack: push, pop, size, and is Empty.
 The latter two are inherited from Vector.